 Having completed a SWOT Analysis, so what’s next?
 Is this enough to conduct the SWOT analysis?
 You need to know when you are analyzing that at the end of the process you need to expect future directions for next actions.
 Here is an example of formulating actions for a SWOT analysis:

 Disclaimer: This case study has been compiled from information freely available from public sources.
-Disclaimer: This case study was compiled from a public, free source of information.
 It is merely intended to be used for educational purposes only.
-It is only intended for educational purposes.